mikenurthen/Crowdfunding_Analysis/README.md

   - `Percentage Successful`
   - `Percentage Failed`
   - `Percentage Canceled`
-- In the `Goal` column, create 12 rows with the following headers:
+- In the `Goal` column, created 12 rows with the following headers:
   - Less than 1000
   - 1000 to 4999
   - 5000 to 9999